CSCfi/csc-user-guide/docs/support/tutorials/performance/lustre_performance.md

 romio_ds_write disable
 ```

-* Then the performance is increased to 4667 MiB/s, an increase of 33%.
-In this case, increasing the number of the aggregators, does not improve the performance.
+performance is increased to 4667 MiB/s, an increase of 33%.
+In this
+case, increasing the number of the aggregators does not improve the performance.

-* Overall, the ROMIO Hints depend on the application and the used hardware, the optimum parameters are not necessarily the same across various applications.
+* Overall, the effect of ROMIO hints depends on the application and the used hardware, the optimum parameters are not necessarily the same across various applications.

 ### Non-Blocking I/O